isparkes/SalesTaxExample/README.md

 Using the Git log, you can track the way that the application is created.
 Normally I would make a first initial commit when the basic tests pass, and then develop features off the master branch for later merge.
 This seems a bit much for this example.

+One other little point.
+I don't usually code without having a partner to code against.
+Clearly this is not an option in this case!
+I find partner coding and feature submission via pull request a key part of the development process.
+This application is extremely
+"raw" in this aspect.